Coneto de Comonfort Municipality

-Coneto de Comonfort is one of the 39 municipalities of Durango, in north-western Mexico.
+Coneto de Comonfort is a municipality in the Mexican state of Durango.
 The municipal seat lies at Coneto de Comonfort.
-The municipality covers an area of 1324.9 km².
+The municipality covers an area of 1324.9 km2.
 As of 2015, the municipality had a total population of 4,390.
 The town of Coneto de Comonfort has a population of 858.
 Other than the town of Coneto de Comonfort, the municipality had 64 localities, the largest of which (with 2010 population in parentheses) was: Nogales (1,117), classified as rural.